fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7c.md

 ![browser notes app materialUI blue navbar](../../images/7/66ea.png)

-We can find a better way from the [documentation](https://mui.com/material-ui/guides/composition/#routing-libraries).
+We can find a better way in the [documentation](https://mui.com/material-ui/integrations/routing/#button).
 We can use [component props](https://mui.com/material-ui/guides/composition/#component-prop) to define how the root element of a MaterialUI component is rendered.

 By defining